cocos2d/cocos2d-iphone-extensions/Extensions/CCVideoPlayer/README.md

 	// First tries to find file in NSCachesDirectory and play it from there
 	// Second tries to find file in resources directory
 	// Does nothing if file not found
-    [VideoPlayer playMovieWithFile: @"bait.mp4"];
+    [CCVideoPlayer playMovieWithFile: @"bait.mp4"];

-VideoPlayer ignores orientation change by itself, but you can manually change it's orientation:
+CCVideoPlayer ignores orientation change by itself, but you can manually change it's orientation:

     UIDeviceOrientation deviceOrientation = (UIDeviceOrientation)toInterfaceOrientation;
-    [VideoPlayer updateOrientationWithOrientation: deviceOrientation ];
+    [CCVideoPlayer updateOrientationWithOrientation: deviceOrientation ];

 Playing video uses a lot of resources, so it's recommended to stop gpu render and other heavy tasks, while playing video.
-You can do this by setting a VideoPlayer delegate:
+You can do this by setting a CCVideoPlayer delegate:

-    [VideoPlayer setDelegate: self];
+    [CCVideoPlayer setDelegate: self];

-Your delegate class should conform to VideoPlayerDelegate and implement these methods:
+Your delegate class should conform to CCVideoPlayerDelegate and implement these methods:

     - (void) moviePlaybackFinished
     {